 “You are not only a big dope to be caught by Robbie, but you are deceitful as well.
 There are words in this letter that you can’t spell and don’t know the meaning of.”

-Petty’s expulsion from the club was made permanent.
+Petty’s expulsion from the club was made permanent.8

-The Cardinals released Vance in the spring of 1935, and the veteran, now 44 years old, was signed as a free agent by his erstwhile longtime employer, the Brooklyn Dodgers.
-Used exclusively in relief by the Dodgers, Vance posted a three-win, two-loss record in his farewell season.
+The Cardinals released Vance in the spring of 1935.
+The veteran was signed as a free agent by his erstwhile longtime employer, the Brooklyn Dodgers.
+Used exclusively in relief by the Dodgers, Dazzy posted a three-win, two-loss record in his farewell season.
 Fittingly, he ended his career with the team with which he had enjoyed his finest years.
-The right-hander made his final appearance at Ebbets Field on August 14, 1935, in the second game of a Sunday doubleheader against the Chicago Cubs in relief of knuckleballer Dutch Leonard.
+The right-hander made his final appearance at Ebbetts Field on August 14, 1935, in the second game of a Sunday doubleheader against the Chicago Cubs, replacing knuckleballer Dutch Leonard in the lineup.
 After Brooklyn had taken a 3-2 lead in the bottom of the seventh, Leonard was lifted for a pinch-hitter.
-Vance came in in the top of the eighth and nearly blew the lead.
+Vance came in to begin the top of the eighth and nearly blew the lead.
 He faced only two batters and put both of them on base.
 Gabby Hartnett led off the top of the inning with a pinch-hit single.
 Augie Galan was up next, and Dazzy hit him with a pitch.
-That was the last hurrah for Dazzy Vance.
+That was the last hurrah for Vance.
 Bobby Reis came in and put out the fire, saving the game for Leonard and the Dodgers.
 Under the peculiar scoring system in use today, Vance would have received credit for a hold.
 Although he put two men on base, neither of them scored, and the Dodgers held the lead; thus, a hold.

 In the mid-1920s Vance had moved his family to Homosassa Springs, Florida, on the Gulf Coast about 100 miles north of the Dodgers’ spring training camp in Clearwater.
 The family loved the area, and Dazzy spent his offseasons hunting and fishing in the vicinity.
 Immediately upon retirement he opened a hunting and fishing camp nearby.
 Later he operated a Homosassa Springs hotel for sportsmen.
 He spent his latter years boosting tourism for the area and guiding visitors on hunting and fishing trips.

-In 1955 Vance received baseball’s highest honor, election to the National Baseball Hall of Fame.
-He learned of the honor in a telephone call from Walter O’Malley, president of the Dodgers, but he suspected he had been selected when a Florida highway patrolman flagged down his car and told him a photographer was waiting at his house.
-He was very appreciative of the honor.
-Later he said, “It’s a great thing to happen to you, but I still can’t believe it’s true.”
-Appropriately, his plaque depicted him wearing a Brooklyn cap.
+In 1955 Dazzy Vance received baseball’s highest honor, election to the National Baseball Hall of Fame in Cooperstown.
+Vance learned of the honor in a telephone call from Walter O’Malley, president of the Dodgers, but he suspected he had been selected when a Florida highway patrolman flagged down his car and told him a photographer was waiting at his house.10 He was very appreciative of the honor.
+Later he said, “It’s a great thing to happen to you, but I still can’t believe it’s true.”11 Appropriately, his plaque depicted him wearing a Brooklyn cap.
 The wording on the plaque summarized his career nicely: “Arthur Charles (Dazzy) Vance.
-First pitcher in NL to lead in strikeouts for 7 straight years, 1922-28.
+First pitcher in N.L. to lead in strikeouts for 7 straight years, 1922 to 1928.
 Led league with 28 victories in 1924; 22 in 1925.
 Won 15 straight in 1924.
-Pitched no-hitter against Phillies, 1925.
-Most Valuable Player NL 1924.”
+Pitched no-hit game against Phillies, 1925.
+Most Valuable Player N.L.
+1924.”
 Those words describe Dazzy the ballplayer, but no plaque can capture the essence of the man.

-Charles Arthur Vance was survived by his wife Edythe.
-He was buried in Stage Stand Cemetery, in Citrus County, just outside Homasassa Springs.
+Charles Arthur Vance was survived by his wife, Edythe.
+He was buried in Stage Stand Cemetery, in Citrus County, just outside Homosassa Springs.

-Associated Press account printed in many newspapers; including The Bee (Danville, Virginia) January 27, 1955.
-Retrieved from www.newspaperarchive.com.
+10 Associated Press account printed in many newspapers; including The Bee (Danville, Virginia), January 27, 1955.
+Retrieved from newspaperarchive.com.